Skip to content

 1. Introduction to C#

 C# is a modern, object-oriented programming language developed by Microsoft.
-It is commonly used for developing desktop and web applications.
+It is frequently used for the development of desktop and web applications.

 Brief overview of important terms: